-It's eerily quiet around Tallaganda National Park and state forest, south of Canberra, where the horrifying Black Range bushfire raged through last November.
+It's eerily quiet around Tallaganda National Park and state forest, south of Canberra, where the horrifying Black Range bushfire raged through in November 2019.
 Normally you could hear a summer symphony of rustling leaves, cicadas and birdsong; instead, the forests are blackened and deathly silent.
 Only Wildcare volunteers move among the ashes, searching for animals that have miraculously survived, then giving them vital food and veterinary care.

 President of Queanbeyan-based Wildcare, Belinda Hogarth-Boyd, explains how WWF-Australia is helping the organisation to get the region's wildlife - kangaroos, wallabies, wombats, echidnas, possums and gliders among them - back on the road to recovery.

 Our normal mission is to rescue injured animals, rehabilitate them and release them back into the wild.
 Since the Tallaganda fire, this has expanded into an emergency response.
 We've had three active teams: two recovery teams, one focussed on rescuing injured animals and another supporting the wildlife that has survived; and our support team, which organises supplies and the necessary support.
 We didn’t have access to the fireground for a long time so our capacity to do rescues was limited, but now that the Tallaganda fire is out, we’ve applied for access to find injured wildlife.
 There are huge numbers of animals within the burnt-out landscape that don't have food or habitat and are facing starvation, so we’ve been providing support-feeding for them for months.
 We’re also undertaking these activities in two new firegrounds - Calabash and Clear Range near Michelago, NSW.